bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 ## Loading Read Alignments

-We will be using the breast cancer cell line HCC1143 to visualize alignments.
+We will visualize alignments from the breast cancer cell line HCC1143.
 For speed, only a small portion of chr21 will be loaded (19M:20M).

 *HCC1143 Alignments to hg19:*